Here are some marketing strategies that I have done regarding Reflections.

-I dropped them off at the school and picked them up when they were done.
-Literature entries I made copies and gave it to them to rank at their leisure.
+Dropped them off at the schools/business and picked them up when they were done.
+Literature entries can be copied and gave to judges to rank at their leisure.

 How do I know what entries will be disqualified?

 Use your judgement.
 On Visual Arts entries, if you have seen this project done in school as part of the curriculum, it is not eligible.
-I have had this happen, it was signed and dated one year prior.
 You can have it in the exhibition, but don’t judge it.
-I get a lot of entries of Teenage Mutant Ninja Turtles and Hello Kitty.
+We get a lot of entries of Teenage Mutant Ninja Turtles and Hello Kitty.
 Unfortunately, these are ineligible as well.
 This is copying someones original idea.
-For Film/Video entries, I have had

 So is it Visual Arts or Photography?